-- 1. That the Contractor shall maintain records of all grievances and appeals and requests for hearing. - 2.
-Information explaining the grievance, appeal, and fair hearing procedures and timeframes.
-This information shall include a description of the circumstances when there is a right to a hearing, the method for obtaining a hearing, the requirements which govern representation at the hearing, the right to file grievance and appeals and the requirements and timeframes for filing a grievance, appeal, or request for hearing. - 3.
+- 1. That the Contractor shall maintain records of all grievances and appeals. - 2.
+Information explaining the grievance, appeal, and fair hearing procedures and timeframes describing the right to hearing, the method for obtaining a hearing, the rules which govern representation at the hearing, the right to file grievances and appeals and the requirements and timeframes for filing a grievance or appeal. - 3.
 The availability of assistance in the filing process and the Contractor's toll-free numbers that an enrollee can use to file a grievance or appeal by phone if requested by the enrollee. - 4.
 That the Contractor shall acknowledge receipt of each grievance and appeal.
 For Appeals, the Contractor shall acknowledge receipt of standard appeals in writing within five business days of receipt and within one business day of receipt of expedited appeals. - 5.
 That the Contractor shall permit both oral and written appeals and grievances and that oral inquiries appealing an action are treated as appeals. - 6.
 That the Contractor shall ensure that individuals who make decisions regarding grievances and appeals are individuals not involved in any previous level of review or decision making and that individuals who make decisions regarding: 1) appeals of denials based on lack of medical necessity, 2) a grievance regarding denial of expedited resolution of an appeal or 3) grievances or appeals involving clinical issues are health care professionals as defined in 42 CFR 438.2 with the appropriate clinical expertise in treating the enrollee's condition or disease.